cloudbiskuit/notefort/README.md

-# NOTEFORT: Cloud & DevOps Best Practices
+# NoteFort: Cloud & DevOps Best Practices

-## About
-No matter the size or complexity of your application, it should follow the design and deployment principles of **NOTEFORT** ensuring scalability, resilience, and efficiency in the cloud.
+No matter the size or complexity of your application, it should follow the design and deployment principles of NoteFort to ensure scalability and resilience in the cloud.

-My primary goal is to demonstrate my expertise in modern cloud architecture design and industry-standard deployment strategies.
+My primary goal is to demonstrate my expertise in cloud and DevOps.

 ## Application Design
-NOTEFORT ensures availability of your notes through a decoupled backend microservices architecture even if individual services experience downtime.
+NoteFort ensures availability of your notes through a decoupled backend microservices architecture even if individual services experience downtime.

 The application uses a React-based user interface for input, which is processed by two Node.js backend services that communicate via RabbitMQ.